Blockchain Data Is Public Data

 Here's a few ways to help protect your privacy while using Bitcoin:

-- Unique Addresses – Every time you receive bitcoin to a wallet address, your wallet will present you with a fresh bitcoin address.
+- Unique Addresses - Every time you receive bitcoin to a wallet address, your wallet presents you with a fresh bitcoin address.
 You can re-use old addresses, but anyone who knows that address will see your future transactions.
-Also, when you send bitcoin more bitcoin than you hodl in a single address, your wallet will combine multiple addresses (inputs) which will associate that address with other addresses in your wallet.
+Also, when you send more bitcoin than you hodl in a single address, your wallet will combine multiple addresses (inputs) which will associate that address with other addresses in your wallet.

 - Mixers/Tumblers - Mixers and Tumblers create privacy through obfuscation.
 They move your crypto around between hundreds of addresses, pooling it, unpooling it and eventually withdrawing to a unique address all for a small fee.
 This effectively removes the "taint" or disassociates your identity with the original bitcoin.
 Mixers have fallen out of fashion now that bitcoin transaction fees are much higher making them virtually unusable.

-- Coinjoins – The most popular way to “de-taint” your bitcoin is to participate in coinjoins.
+- Coinjoins - The most popular way to "de-taint" your bitcoin is to participate in coinjoins.
 Coinjoins work by creating a single transaction amongst multiple people who each contribute a standardized amount.
 For example, 100 people each contribute 1 bitcoin into a transaction which also has 100 outputs of 1 bitcoin each to 100 fresh addresses.
-So me popular wallets for coinjoining include Wassabi and Samourai.
+Some popular wallets for coinjoining include Wassabi and Samourai.

 - The Lightning Network - Once you've opened up a payment channel to the Lightning network, transactions are routed between Lightning nodes without leaving a trace.